British Rail Class 117: Original work

 The type was used for a railtour from Paddington to the south west on 31 May 1969.

 Later operations

 In the 1980s, expiry of other DMUs facilitated moves for some units from the Western Region to Birmingham, as below, and Scotland, prior to the delivery of new units to replace them.
 They were given refurbishments.

 The first shake up in ownership occurred in the late 1980s, when the Scottish, Welsh, Cornish and Birmingham based units were transferred to Provincial Services, later Regional Railways, in the sectorisation of British Rail, while the Southall-based units transferred to Network SouthEast.
-The Regional Railways units were refurbished at Tyseley Locomotive Works.

-In the early 1990s, several units were named: 701 (51350/92) was named 'Marston Vale' and 705 (51358/400) was 'Leslie Crabbe'.